amaui-org/amaui/docs/public/assets/md/library/redis/start.md

 // inside of it add all the process.env related props import Config from './config';

-// Make a new amqp instance
+// Make a new redis instance
 const amauiRedis = new AmauiRedis({
-  uri: Config.amqp.redis.uri
+  uri: Config.redis.uri
 });

 // Await for a connection